 • Shirts will be standard length and have sleeves.
 T-shirts of the underwear type, tank tops, half shirts, and mesh shirts are not to be worn.
-Shirts should be buttoned with tails tucked in.
 Undergarments should not be visible.
-Boys will be allowed to wear an overshirt un-tucked as long as it is squared off at the bottom and the shirt beneath is tucked in.
-Button down leisure shirts and over-shirts must be tucked in, if the length is below the wrist with the arm hanging naturally and straight at the side.
+Boys will be allowed to wear an over-shirt un-tucked as long as it is squared off at the bottom.